vicsamuel/Snowflake-Machine-Learning/README.md

 # Snowpark Project for Credit Card Approval Prediction

-This repository contains resources to get first experience with Snowpark and Machine Learning.
+I created a repository on my Github that contains resources that helped me with my first experience with Snowpark and Machine Learning.

 AWS SageMaker was used for this project